jrief/django-formset/docs/source/dual-selector.rst

 .. _fields to that intermediate mapping model: https://docs.djangoproject.com/en/stable/topics/db/models/#intermediary-manytomany

-Consider the case of a poll application where a user can select one or more opinions.
+As example, consider a poll application where a user can select one or more opinions.
 We therefore need a many-to-many relationship between the poll entity and the chosen opinions, so we typically would use a ``ManyToManyField`` to represent this relationship.
 However, users shall also be allowed to weigh their chosen opinions.
 We can handle this by providing our own intermediate many-to-many